LouisLalonde/FeedbackEval/README.md

 The key components of the benchmark are defined as follows:

-* Erroneous Code: A faulty function or code snippet requiring correction serves as the initial state for the repair task.
+* **Erroneous Code**: A faulty function or code snippet requiring correction serves as the initial state for the repair task.
-* Docstring: A high-level description of the code’s intended functionality.
+* **Docstring**: A high-level description of the code’s intended functionality.
-* Context: Supplementary information about the project or surrounding code environment, such as related APIs, class definitions, or global variables.
+* **Context**: Supplementary information about the project or surrounding code environment, such as related APIs, class definitions, or global variables.
-* Test Feedback: This feedback explicitly identifies failing tests and expected outcomes, providing clear, actionable guidance for code correction.
+* **Test Feedback**: This feedback explicitly identifies failing tests and expected outcomes, providing clear, actionable guidance for code correction.
-* Compiler Feedback: This feedback highlights syntax errors, code style violations, and potential bugs, offering technical insights into structural flaws in the code.
+* **Compiler Feedback**: This feedback highlights syntax errors, code style violations, and potential bugs, offering technical insights into structural flaws in the code.
-* Human Feedback: This feedback mimics developer-generated suggestions in natural language, pointing out potential logic flaws and recommending best practices to improve code reliability and robustness.
+* **Human Feedback**: This feedback mimics developer-generated suggestions in natural language, pointing out potential logic flaws and recommending best practices to improve code reliability and robustness.
-* Simple Feedback: A minimalistic, generic form of feedback (e.g., “The code is wrong.
+* **Simple Feedback**: A minimalistic, generic form of feedback (e.g., “The code is wrong.
 Please fix it.”).

 ## Usage